zmitchell/talks/2025-09-06 - nixcon zurich/presentation.md

 # Today's lesson

-- What is a developer environment?
 - How does `nix develop` work?
 - What if we want more?
 - `flox activate`
-  - How it's implemented
 - Why `fish` is objectively the best shell

 ---

 # The environment

-- Filesystem + environment = observable universe for programs
+- Filesystem + environment = observable universe
-- Control the environment = control what’s observable
+- Control them both = control what’s observable
-- Read by tools for runtime configuration
-- A second channel for passing arguments when `argv` isn’t an option

----

-# Isolation

-- Varying levels of separation with the host system
-- Full isolation -> nothing from the host is available
-- Partial -> workspace resources preferred over similar resources on the system
-- YOLO -> I needed `libfoo.so` so I downloaded it from `trustme.bro` and copied it into `/usr/lib`.
-Idk if there was one there already.

----

-# Reproducible shells, or "devshells"

-- "Just" a process
-  - No virtualization
-  - No fancy kernel features like namespaces, cgroups, etc
-  - No isolation from the filesystem

----

-# Reproducible shells, or "devshells"

-- Construction
+- Strategy
-  - Dependencies are collected (mostly) deterministically
-  - Shell environment is carefully controlled
+  - Deterministically set the environment
-  - Filesystem is manipulated via symlinks
+  - Manipulate filesystem via symlinks

-Remember that environment + filesystem = observable universe

 ---